Dentist or Periodontist?

 Periodontics, also called Periodontology, focuses on treatment of your teeth’s supporting structures, mouth and gum diseases and the conditions that affect them.

 Your teeth’s supporting tissues are known as the periodontium, and includes the gingiva (gums), teeth roots, bone, cementum, and the periodontal ligament.
-You probably have heard these terms in relation to dental disease: gingivitis and periodontitis.
+You have probably heard these terms in relation to dental disease: gingivitis and periodontitis.
 The first is mild inflammation of the gums which may cause pain and bleeding.
-The second is advanced inflammation that creates pockets between the teeth and gums.
-If gingivitis goes untreated, the periodontitis can cause significant bone loss that can result in shifting teeth, or even losing them!
-As a Periodontist, I can perform a wide range of treatments to treat and stop the progression of gum disease, and replace teeth with dental implants, if necessary.
+However, the second is advanced inflammation that creates pockets between the teeth and gums.
+If gingivitis goes untreated, it can cause significant bone loss that can result in shifting teeth, or even losing them!
+Therefore, as a Periodontist, I perform a range of treatments to treat and stop the progression of gum disease, or replace teeth with dental implants.
 This is why you want to choose a doctor who has specialized in Periodontology.

 While a Periodontist attends the same four years of dental school as a regular dentist, we take another three years of advanced specialty training.
 As a result, we become experts in diagnosing, treating and preventing gum disease.
 My training was at Emory, where my primary focus was surgical and non-surgical treatment of periodontal disease and dental implant placement.
 Since periodontal medicine continually advances, I attend training classes and receive specialty certifications, to ensure that I provide the best, state-of-the-art treatment.